 At the last station, we played a fun “Race to 100” game from Traci Bender at The Bender Bunch.
 Each kiddo played with a partner.
 Some of the kiddos used one game board with a different color teddy bear for each player.
 Each player started on the number zero, rolled the die, and moved forward that many spaces.
 The first person to make it to the number 100 was the winner!
 So much fun!

-My kiddos had so much fun on the 100th Day!
+My kiddos had so much fun on the 100th Day of School!
 It took a little prep on my part to get all of the activities ready, but it was so worth it!
 I made all of my copies the day before, and then placed each activity in a separate tub so that we were all ready to go!

 You can find all of the activities I created, including the gumball machine with numbered dots, and MORE in my 100th Day Center Activities and Craftivities pack on TpT!